ToruNiina/toml11/README.md

 Here, only matched value will be filled.
 The others are left intact after calling `from_toml`.
+It should be noted that `toml::from_toml` _returns as usual even if there are no matched type_.

 `from_toml` can be used also for single type.